Is Process Serving Dangerous & Other Questions About Being a Process Server Answered

 What Do Process Servers Look Like and Wear?

 Hollywood has portrayed Process Servers as clever actors that dress up as exterminators or mail carriers to complete a serve.
 In fact, Process Servers are performing an important legal function.
 As a result, many people ask “Why do process servers wear disguises?”
-The truth is that it is highly uncommon and unusual for a process server to dress up and pretend they are someone other than a person with legal papers to deliver.
+The truth is that, when it comes to what process servers look like; it is highly uncommon and unusual for a process server to dress up and pretend they are someone other than a person with legal papers to deliver.

 Why is a Process Server Looking for Me?